 Respect the Harness: Guide Dog Etiquette

-When navigating with a guide dog, a person with a visual impairment relies on the dog to avoid obstacles; stop for curbs and crossings; find objects such as doors, exits, and stairs; and generally help the person arrive safely to their destination.
-A working dog is alert and busy concentrating on commands.
-Distracting a working dog can be frustrating to the handler and may put both dog and human in danger.
-Follow these tips for proper etiquette when encountering a guide dog.
+When navigating with a guide dog, a person with a visual impairment relies on the dog to avoid obstacles, stop for curbs and crossings, find objects such as doors, exits, and stairs, and generally, help the person arrive safely to their destination.
+A working dog is alert and busy concentrating on cues.
+Distracting a working dog can be frustrating to the handler and may put both dog and human in danger, which is why we’re sharing the top 12 tips for proper guide dog etiquette.

-- Don’t interact with a working dog by petting, calling out the dog’s name, or giving the dog commands.
-A guide dog should only hear commands from its handler.
+- Don’t interact with a working dog by petting, calling out the dog’s name, or giving the dog cues.
+A guide dog should only hear cues from its handler.

 - Don’t allow children to interact with the dog.
 Do teach children the difference between a pet and a service dog.

 - Don’t allow your pets to interact with a working guide dog.

 - Don’t feed the dog anything without the handler’s permission, especially not table scraps.
 Guide dogs must maintain an ideal weight and fitness level, not to mention food being a natural distraction from work.

 - Don’t attempt to guide, steer, or hold a person navigating with a guide dog.
 Do let the dog work.